-- To provide compensation comparable to similar companies and thereby enable the Corporation to attract and retain talented executives critical to the Corporation's long-term success. - To align the interests of executives with long-term interests of Shareholders through stock option, RSU and restricted stock awards whose value over time depends upon the market value of the Common Shares.

-To motivate and retain key senior officers to achieve strategic business initiatives and reward them for their individual and team achievements.
+- To provide compensation comparable to similar companies and thereby enable the Corporation to attract and retain talented executives critical to the Corporation's long-term success. - To align the interests of executives with long-term interests of Shareholders through stock option, RSU and restricted stock awards whose value over time depends upon the market value of the Common Shares. - To motivate and retain key senior officers to achieve strategic business initiatives and reward them for their individual and team achievements.

-The Corporation's executive compensation program is available to the Named Executive Officers of the Corporation which is defined by securities legislation to mean each of the following individuals, namely: (i) the Chief Executive Officer of the Corporation (the "CFO"); (ii) the Chief Financial Officer of the Corporation (the "CFO"); (iii) each of the Corporation's three most highly compensated executive officers, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and the CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than CAD\$150,000 for that financial year; and (iv) each individual who would be a "Named Executive Officer" under (iii) above but for the fact that the individual was neither an executive officer of the Corporation, nor acting in a similar capacity, at the end of the most recently completed financial year (the "Named Executive Officer" or "NEO").
+The Corporation's executive compensation program is available to the Named Executive Officers of the Corporation which is defined by securities legislation to mean each of the following individuals, namely: (i) the Chief Executive Officer of the Corporation (the "CEO"); (ii) the Chief Financial Officer of the Corporation (the "CFO"); (iii) each of the Corporation's three most highly compensated executive officers, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and the CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than CAD\$150,000 for that financial year; and (iv) each individual who would be a "Named Executive Officer" under (iii) above but for the fact that the individual was neither an executive officer of the Corporation, nor acting in a similar capacity, at the end of the most recently completed financial year (the "Named Executive Officer" or "NEO").

-The Named Executive Officers of the Corporation for the year ended December 31, 2021 are:
+The Named Executive Officers of the Corporation for the year ended December 31, 2024 are:

-Donald J. McCaffrey, President, Chief Executive Officer and Secretary A. Brad Cann, Chief Financial Officer Dr. Mike Sweeney, Senior VP, Clinical Development Ken Lebioda, Former Senior VP, Business Development Dr. Ewelina Kulikowski, Senior VP, Research and Development Dr. Jan Johansson, Senior VP, Medical Affairs
+Donald J. McCaffrey, President, Chief Executive Officer and Secretary A. Brad Cann, Chief Financial Officer Dr. Mike Sweeney, Senior VP, Clinical Development Dr. Ewelina Kulikowski, Chief Scientific Officer performance, individual executives' roles, responsibilities, experience, peer benchmarking, changes in applicable historical and projected "market" salaries and cost of living.

 The Compensation and HR Committee and the Board review executive compensation annually and as otherwise appropriate.
 The Compensation and HR Committee recommends executive salary changes, short-term incentive payments and long-term incentive grants for Board approval.
-Compensation recommendations and decisions take into account the following: company and individual executive performance, individual executives' roles, responsibilities, experience, peer benchmarking, changes in applicable historical and projected "market" salaries and cost of living.
+Compensation recommendations and decisions take into account the following: company and individual executive